 Myotherapy is a form of manual therapy that involves assessing, treating and rehabilitating musculoskeletal pain and dysfunction.
-A wide range of techniques and tools are used within a Myotherapy appointment.

 – Palpation to identify structures